-Final orders for spousal maintenance are often made at the same time as final orders for a property settlement although when making the order the Court should consider the property orders first.
-The effect of any property order made can significantly effect any spousal maintenance order that should be made.
+Final orders for spousal maintenance are often made simultaneously as final orders for a property settlement.
+However, when making the order, the Court should consider the property orders first.
+The effect of any property order made can significantly affect any spousal maintenance order that should be made.

-Where the court makes an order for spousal maintenance the court shall specify the order to be an order to which this section applies and specify the value of the spousal maintenance order.
+Where the court makes an order for spousal maintenance, the court shall specify the order to which this section applies and specify the value of the spousal maintenance order.

-If there is a significant change of circumstances the parties can apply to the Court to vary final spousal orders after they have been made by the Court.
+If there is a significant change of circumstances, the parties can apply to the Court to vary final spousal orders after the Court has made them.

 What spousal maintenance orders can the court make?

-When making spousal maintenance orders the court generally has a preference to order a one-off lump sum payment or the transfer of settlement of property as the court has a duty to make orders that will finally determine the financial relationships between the parties and avoid further proceedings between them.
+When making spousal maintenance orders, the court generally prefers to order a one-off lump-sum payment or the transfer of settlement of property as the court has a duty to make orders that will finally determine the financial relationships between the parties to avoid further proceedings between them.